City Contracting Basics

 - For supplies, equipment, services, or materials, on CitiBuy

-- For construction and public works contract, on the weekly Board of Estimates agendas, and
+- For construction and public works contracts, on the weekly Board of Estimates agendas, and

 - In the Baltimore Sun and the Daily Record.